ejones77/432_final_project/README.md

 - this assumes a private github repo is set up for the project

 - creating a new VM instance (also e2 micro)
+- needs access scopes to all cloud services
+- needs service account to have secrets access.
 - setting up docker

 ```